-Winter is a terrific time to travel in the United States.
+Winter is a terrific time to travel in the United States, whether you’re seeking snow or sun.

 With so many amazing USA winter destinations to choose from, the hardest thing is deciding where to go.